DanySK/gradle-pre-commit-git-hooks/README.md

 gitHooks {
     path = "some/folder" // custom git repository location, defaults to the local project and scans the parents preCommit {
-        // Script downloaded from a source, can be a String or URL from("https://my.repo/pre-commit.sh")
+        // Script from a source, can be a String, URL or File from("https://my.repo/pre-commit.sh")
         // Content can be added at the bottom of the script appendScript {